How to Deploy Registry Changes Remotely on Windows

 - The three remaining keys, HKEY_CLASSESS_ROOT, HKEY_CURRENT_USER, and HKEY_CURRENT_CONFIG, while not appearing like you may be used to, are all included in various subkeys within the two hives you do see.

 - The "Access is denied" messages that you're probably getting on HKEY_LOCAL_MACHINE and various keys under the HKEY_USERS hive are probably due to the fact that you don't have administrator privileges on the remote computer.
 Give your account administrator access on the remote computer and then try again.

 How to Enable the Remote Registry Service in Windows

 The RemoteRegistry Windows Service must be enabled on the remote computer you wish to view or edit the registry on.

-- Some of your endpoints are laptops not connected to corporate network at all times.
+- - You have remote employees with computers not connected to your corporate network at all times.

 Fully functional free edition for up to 10 endpoints with no expiration date.
 More details >